 Suitable precautions were in place against the risk of fire.
-However, an identified external fire evacuation routes both sides of the premises required attention as there was excessive amounts of moss growing in the area which had the potential to be falls hazard.
-Otherwise, there were adequate means of escape and a fire assembly point was identified to an area to the front of the house.
+There were adequate means of escape and a fire assembly point was identified to an area to the front of the house.
 A procedure for the safe evacuation of the residents was prominently displayed.
 Personal emergency evacuation plans, which adequately accounted for the mobility and cognitive understanding of individual residents were in place.
 Fire drills involving the residents had been undertaken at regular intervals and it was noted that the centre was evacuated in a timely manner.
-There was documentary evidence that the fire fighting equipment and the fire alarm system were serviced at regular intervals by an external company and checked regularly as part of internal checks.
+There was documentary evidence that the fire fighting equipment, emergency lighting and the fire alarm system were serviced at regular intervals by an external company and checked regularly as part of internal checks.

 There were procedures in place for the prevention and control of infection.
 Overall, areas appeared to be in a good state of repair.
-It was noted that one of the residents had a significant amount of items stored on their bedroom floor.
-This meant that some areas could be more difficult to effectively clean from an infection control perspective.
-The provider had completed risk assessments and put a COVID-19 organisational strategy, contingency and outbreak plan in place which was in line with the national guidance.
+However, a small amount of worn paint was observed on some woodwork, the surface of some kitchen presses and a small area of the work top was broken in areas and the surface of the hob was worn.
+This meant that these areas could be more difficult to effectively clean from an infection control perspective.
+The provider had completed risk assessments and a COVID-19 organisational strategy, contingency and outbreak plan in place which was in line with the national guidance.
 A cleaning schedule was in place which was overseen by the team leader and person in charge.
 Sufficient facilities for hand hygiene were observed.
 There were adequate arrangements in place for the disposal of waste.
-Specific training in relation to COVID-19 and infection control arrangements had been provided for staff and separately for the residents.
-Temperature checks for staff and residents were undertaken at regular intervals.
-Disposable surgical face masks were being used by staff whilst in close contact with residents, in line with national guidance.
+Specific training in relation to infection control arrangements had been provided for staff.